 Mutant lines and mutant varieties developed under RCA since 2000

 The definition used by this report for mutant lines and mutant varities is the following: mutant lines are what also called breeding lines.
-They don’t have name yet but may have qualified for the target trait that it is been bred for (mostly with breeders to be released later).
-They have not yet been officially released while mutant varities are those which have name (example Bamati or NERICA rice, ug 99 for wheat blast etc).
-These have been certified and officially released.
-Passport data is in the public domain.
-All the information.
+They don’t have a commercial name yet but may have qualified for the target trait that it is been bred for (mostly with breeders to be released later).
+They have not yet been officially released while mutant varities are those which have names (example Bamati or NERICA rice, ug 99 for wheat blast etc).
+These have been certified and officially released, and their passport data is in the public domain.

 According to the responses from the online survey, 7,316 mutant lines and 254 mutant varieties have been developed under RCA since 2000.
-As it is shown in the table below, from the 19 countries that participated in the online survey, two have not developed any mutant line under RCA - Bangladesh and Palau - and five have not developed a mutant variety yet - Bangladesh, Cambodia, Laos, Nepal, and Palau-.
+As shown in the table below, from the 19 countries that participated in the online survey, two have not developed any mutant line under RCA - Bangladesh and Palau - and five have not developed any mutant variety yet - Bangladesh, Cambodia, Laos, Nepal, and Palau.
 Thus, from all the countries that participated in the online survey 11% have not developed a mutation line and 26% have not developed a mutation variety yet.
 The countries that have developed more mutant varities under the RCA programme are Japan (60), China (42), Indonesia (40), Vietnam (36), and Pakistan (35).
 Refer to annex 1 to see all the mutant lines and mutant varities reported by country and crop.

 Table X. Number of mutant lines and mutant varieties developed under the RCA programme since 2000 (by country)